Azure/terraform/samples/end-to-end-testing/README.md

 The Terraform configuration for this scenario can be found in the [src/main.tf](src/main.tf) file.
 It contains everything to deploy the Azure infrastructure represented on the figure above.

-If you are not familiar with creating Linux virtual machine using Terraform we recommend that you read [this page of the documentation](https://docs.microsoft.com/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure) before.
+If you are not familiar with creating a Linux virtual machine using Terraform we recommend that you read [this page of the documentation](https://docs.microsoft.com/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure) before.

 ## End-to-end test